BOGOmargaritas/computer-guild/src/content/games/triplethreat.md

 sortIndex: 12
 ---

 For round 12, our theme was "Consolodated Crusades" meaning we were choosing games that were finish-able in under two hours.
 Because we knew the games would be short, we decided to pick one suggestion from each member to play.
-After playing, we each wrote a review of our own suggested game..<br><br>
+After playing, we each wrote a review of our own suggested game.<br><br>
 [- World of Horror](#woh)<br>
 [- Star Fox](#starfox)<br>
 [- Franken](#franken)